aptrn/puriFIR/README.md

 - Region selection and cropping
 - Processing with selectable window size
 - Output impulse response export to audio file
+- Drag and Drop for input and output files

 ## Screenshot